South Carolina Navy: American Revolutionary War

 Truite was a French vessel built to plans by Jean-Joseph Ginoux and built and launched at Le Havre on May 9, 1777.
 The French transferred her to the South Carolina Navy in December 1779.
 By March 1780 she was a frigate of 26 guns.
 She was sunk in the Copper River to prevent a British squadron from sailing up the river.

 American Civil War

-Ships included Lady Davis, which later served in the Confederate States Navy as CSS Lady Davis.
+In 1861, the South Carolina Navy gunboat Posed served as the flagship of Commodore Josiah Tattnall III's Savannah Defense Squadron, accompanied by a squadron consisting of CSS Lady Davis, CSS Savannah, CSS Sampson, and CSS Resolute.

+On May 11, 1862, in the face of advancing Union forces, Tattnall ordered the destruction of his flagship, CSS Virginia.
+He was later acquitted by a court-martial of all charges stemming from that action.
+He resumed command of the Georgia Navy on May 29, 1862, and retained it until 31 March 1863, when he turned over command of forces afloat to Commander Richard L. Page and concentrated upon the shore defenses of Savannah.
+When Savannah fell to General William Tecumseh Sherman's troops, Tattnall became a prisoner of war.

+He was paroled on May 9, 1865, and, soon thereafter, took up residence once more in Savannah.

 South Carolina Naval Militia

 After the American Civil War, states maintained both army and naval militias.
 During the Spanish–American War, the South Carolina Naval Militia was federalized and deployed aboard several United States Navy vessels.
 In 2003, the state of South Carolina reactivated the naval militia under the South Carolina Maritime Security Act.